Slabserver/slabcli/README.md

 ## Installation

-Simply run `install.sh` to setup dependencies, and install the `slabcli` in editable mode.
+Simply run `install.sh`, which will setup dependencies and install the `slabcli` in editable mode.

+As of the time of writing, this CLI is located on the dedi server in `/tools/slabcli`

 ## Config